e-christenson/homesteadProjectPlanner/WeeklyReflections.md

 * displaying more project data (weather / day) in a smart way
 * removing old indvidual DAO's and making sure generic dao is tested 80%
 * carefully analyize project scope in readme, evaluation items, make final corrections to cours and plan

+### Week 15 / 16

+Tasks Completed:
+*  cleaned out old dao classes and legacy calls/tests
+*  added edit projects page
+*  changed table display to include icons (some used as links)
+*  added in sorting feature to remove projects by wind and temperature not matching
+*  extensive testing to find bugs / crash pages
+*  added in many checks to prevent crashes (verify user exists in session before running code)
+*  added in custom error jsp page
+*   recorded video of web app functionality and posted on youtube

+next items to consider: